Alexander Bont: Fictional character biography

-Bont's Revenge

 When Bont was released from jail, he was now a bitter old man.
-He had found out that Daredevil was really Matt Murdock from The Globe and had acquired a possession of Mutant Growth Hormone.

-The world had changed a lot in his absence.
-Places had changed and his beloved wife died while he was imprisoned.
-Furious, Bont set out to get revenge on Daredevil.
+He had found out that Daredevil was really Matt Murdock from The Globe and had acquired a possession of Mutant Growth Hormone (MGH).
+Bont learns how much the world has changed in his absence, including the death of his wife.
+Furious, Bont swears revenge on Daredevil.
+He meets with Melvin Potter and threatens to kill his young daughter, forcing Potter into working for him.

-He met up with Melvin Potter again, who refused to work with him.
-Bont threatened him with the death of his daughter.
-"I've arranged for the murder of your four-year-old daughter.
-She's never met you, but she'll die because of you.
-You do what I say."

-Potter kidnapped Matt Murdock, and was forced to beat him while Bont videotaped it.
-He then dragged Matt out (in his Daredevil costume) to show the public.
-When the new White Tiger arrived on the scene and defeated Melvin Potter, Bont took some MGH and threw Matt into a window, savagely beating him and telling him that this was where his father was killed.

-However, the action, coupled with the overdose of MGH, proved to be too much for Bont.
-His heart exploded, killing him.
+Potter kidnaps Matt Murdock, then beats him.
+When White Tiger defeats Melvin Potter, Bont takes Mutant Growth Hormone to confront Daredevil.
+However, he overdoses on MGH, overloading his heart and killing him.

 Powers and abilities

 Bont possesses no superhuman abilities, but he occasionally used Mutant Growth Hormone, a substance that temporarily enhanced his speed and strength and caused his eyes to emit a green glow.